yhirose/cpp-httplib/README.md

 It's extremely easy to setup.
 Just include the **httplib.h** file in your code!

+> [!IMPORTANT]
-NOTE: This library uses 'blocking' socket I/O. If you are looking for a library with 'non-blocking' socket I/O, this is not the one that you want.
+> This library uses 'blocking' socket I/O. If you are looking for a library with 'non-blocking' socket I/O, this is not the one that you want.

 Simple examples
 ---------------